-If at the initial review stage, a decision has been made not to refer to police and/or children's social care, the DSL will conduct a further review to establish the facts and assess the risks.
+If at the initial review stage, a decision has been made not to refer to police and/or CHAT, the DSL will conduct a further review to establish the facts and assess the risks.
 This may involve: -

 Holding interviews with the children involved (if appropriate).
-If at any point in the process there is a concern that a child has been harmed or is at risk of harm, a referral will be made to children's social care and/or the police immediately.
+If at any point in the process there is a concern that a child has been harmed or is at risk of harm, a referral will be made to CHAT and/or the police immediately.